Brunocor26/Software-Incident-Management-System/README.md

 # 📋 Incident Manager – Frontend

-> Lightweight, responsive web app for creating, viewing and tracking IT incidents.
+> Lightweight, minimalist, responsive web app for creating, viewing and tracking IT incidents.
 > Built with **vanilla HTML / CSS / JS** – no frameworks, no build step.

 ---